trinodb/trino-python-client/README.md

 ```

 This will query the `system.runtime.nodes` system tables that shows the nodes
-in the Presto cluster.
+in the Trino cluster.

-The DBAPI implementation in `presto.dbapi` provides methods to retrieve fewer
+The DBAPI implementation in `trino.dbapi` provides methods to retrieve fewer
 rows for example `Cursorfetchone()` or `Cursor.fetchmany()`.
 By default
 `Cursor.fetchmany()` fetches one row.
 Please set
-`presto.dbapi.Cursor.arraysize` accordingly.
+`trino.dbapi.Cursor.arraysize` accordingly.

 # Basic Authentication
-The `BasicAuthentication` class can be used to connect to a LDAP-configured Presto
+The `BasicAuthentication` class can be used to connect to a LDAP-configured Trino
 cluster:
 ```python
 import trino